BrandynL/rest-interface-for-wpforms/README.txt

 == Installation ==

 1. Ensure you have WPForms installed - this plugin will activate work otherwise.
-1. Upload `wpforms-rest-interface.php` to the `/wp-content/plugins/` directory
+1. Upload `rest-interface-for-wpforms.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Navigate to 'WPForms REST' in the WPForms submenu